Fargo season 5

-The season received positive reviews, with many critics calling it a return to form for the show and favorably comparing it to the first two seasons.
+Fargo: Year Five received strong reviews, with many critics calling it a return to form for the show and favorably comparing it to the first two seasons.
 It was nominated for three Golden Globe Awards for Best Limited or Anthology Series or Television Film and Best Actor and Actress in a Miniseries or Television Film for Hamm and Temple, respectively.